-George IV, Queen Isabella, John Donne, Sir Robert Dudley, William Wycherley, Prince Albert Victor, Theodore Beza, Robert and Elizabeth Barrett Browning, Mae West, Brandy, and Janet Jackson are just a few of the many folks throughout history who have had secret marriages.
+What do George IV, Queen Isabella, John Donne, Robert and Elizabeth Barrett Browning, Mae West, Brandy, and Janet Jackson have in common?
+They're among many folks throughout history who have had secret marriages.

-- In Michigan, back in 1897, secret marriages were approved.
-If a couple requests a secret marriage after the ceremony is solemnized, the officiant returns the certificate, but no record is kept, except the judge's record, and the file is sealed.
+In Michigan, where secret marriages were approved in 1897, a couple can request a secret marriage after the ceremony is solemnized.
+The officiant returns the certificate, but no record is kept, except the judge's record, and the file is sealed.

-- In California, if you have lived together as husband and wife, you can apply for a confidential license.
+In California, if you live together and recognize each other as spouses, you can apply for a confidential license.
 This means there is no public record of your marriage.

 You should let the officiant of your planned wedding know that you are already married.
 Some couples arrange to meet with the officiant privately for a few minutes after the wedding ceremony so their guests will think that they are signing the marriage certificate.

-Most couples want to have a secret marriage due to legal and/or financial issues.
-There are as many reasons for having a secret marriage as there are couples marrying secretly.
+Most couples want to have a secret marriage due to legal and/or financial issues, but there are as many reasons for having a secret marriage as there are couples marrying secretly.
 Here are some common reasons:

-- Immigration status of one partner is at stake
+- The immigration status of one partner is at stake

-- A destination wedding is planned and the legalities of making it official are a challenge
+- A destination wedding is planned and the international legal processes are challenging

 - Family drama over wedding planning